Solutions To Fix – The Date And Time Automatic Resetting Problem

 So how does a computer keep the time?

-And the Answer is: BIOS and the CMOS battery.
+And the Answer is the BIOS and the CMOS battery.

 And I know, a lot of you people already saw this battery on some motherboard, but you still, didn’t even know about its name or working.